daveshap/ACE_Framework/README.md

 Rather than a ton of prompts, I think that a diagram showing the Agent Model layer will be more effective.
 It has a lot to keep track of, but the entire mission is very simple.
 All of this information is primarily to maintain a functional understanding of what the agent is.

+## Self-Modification

+The Agent Model layer is intended to be responsible for modifying the hardware and software stack in more sophisticated versions of the ACE framework.

+This is another reason that both the Aspirational Layer and Global Strategy layer are positioned above the Agent Model layer in the hierarchy.
+In this architecture, the ACE will only modify itself in accordance with its defined ethical values, aligned mission objectives, and strategic direction.

+Placing self-modification under the guidance of the upper layers means that changes will follow predictable and safe modification trajectories.
+The ACE is unlikely to alter its core moral frameworks or objectives through self-modification.
+In fact, as the ACE matures by gaining knowledge and experience over time, it may strengthen adherence to its principles by refining its models and understanding of its purpose.

+The modular, layered architecture of the ACE framework supports safer self-modification as well.
+Each layer has clearly defined boundaries and functions, making it easier to re-architect individual components without destabilizing the overall system.
+With ethical oversight and strategic alignment guiding the process, recalibrating selective parts of the stack to enhance capabilities can proceed in a transparent, corrigible manner.

+Self-modification capabilities will require extensive safety testing and validation before being deployed in a live ACE implementation.
+However, the ACE framework provides a structural foundation to realize self-improvement abilities that are deliberately constrained to prevent unaligned runaway recursions.
+Guided self-modification will be an important future functionality for maximizing an ACE's potential for beneficial impact within its intended purpose.

 ## Outputs

 ### Northbound